Large steel ladle riveted and welded components

 250~300mm

-Note: The working lining will erode and thin during use; the residual lining weight is 20%~30% lighter than new and requires regular maintenance!
+Please note: The working liner will erode and thin out during use, leaving a residual weight that is 20% to 30% lighter than a new liner—regular maintenance is required!

 Keywords